-The graduated pressure (tighter at the ankle and looser in the calf) provided by medical compression socks help bring relief to tired, achy feet and legs by supporting the vein walls and enhancing blood flow.
+The graduated pressure (tighter at the ankle and looser in the calf) provided by our compression socks help bring relief to tired, achy feet and legs by supporting the vein walls and enhancing blood flow.
 A knee high compression sock which goes over the calf muscle is necessary to be most effective.
 This gentle “squeeze” helps support the vein walls, allowing the valves to properly function, thus aiding the blood flow back toward the heart.

 What Dr. Segal’s Compression Socks will do for your legs and feet:

 – Reduce swelling in the feet and ankles

 – Reduce leg fatigue

 – Reduce the incidence of Varicose and Spider Veins

 *It is important to check with your doctor to make sure that Medical Compression Socks are right for you.

 Everyone can benefit from compression socks - for work, travel, pregnancy, and wherever life takes you!
 Dr. Segal’s compression sock design combines 20 years of medical experience with modern, trendy styles that you actually WANT to wear.
 They are extremely comfortable, are latex free and make your legs look and feel great.